-In this area of dentistry, the focus is maintaining optimal health of your teeth and gums.
-After all, an ounce of prevention is worth a pound of cure.
-A major part of preventative dentistry is simply making sure you keep up with dental visits.
-The ADA recommends that you visit the dentist at least every six months.
+Preventive dentistry is concerned with maintaining healthy teeth and gums.
+As the old adage goes, an ounce of prevention is worth a pound of cure.
 Visiting your dentist regularly for routine cleanings and exams helps prevent dental problems, such as cavities, gum disease and enamel loss from developing in the first place.
 On top of brushing and flossing regularly, it’s also important to have your teeth professionally cleaned.
 The American Dental Association recommends visiting the dentist every six months, and your dentist may recommend more frequent visits depending on your situation.

-Preventative dentistry is especially important for children, due to the increased risk for cavities.
-This is the prime time to ensure that your child’s teeth and jaws are developing properly and for the dentist to determine whether or not braces will be necessary.
-Preventative dentistry is equally important for adults because it ensures that the potential for gum disease is minimized and that your teeth and gums are healthy throughout your life.
+Preventative dentistry is especially important for children, due to the heightened risk of cavities.
+This is also the time to ensure that their teeth and jaws are developing properly and for the dentist to determine whether or not braces will be necessary.
+For adults, preventative dentistry ensures that the potential for gum disease is minimized and that your teeth and gums are healthy throughout your life.

-As a major part of your body’s overall health.
-Just as regular checkups with your general doctor are important to make sure you’re healthy, regular visits to the dentist are necessary to keep your teeth and gums in great shape.
-Although many people believe that they are saving money by skipping their regular dental checkups, the truth is that regular visits to your dentist help you save money in the long run by catching oral health issues before they become more severe and costly to treat.
+Your oral health is a major part of your body’s overall health.
+Just as regular checkups with your general doctor are important to make sure you’re healthy, regular visits to the dentist keep your teeth and gums in great shape.
+Many people believe that they are saving money by skipping their regular dental checkups.
+The truth is, regular visits to your dentist help you save money in the long run by catching oral health issues before they become more severe and difficult to treat.
 If it’s time for a checkup, make an appointment today!